mariesophiet/master_thesis/docs/testing_tools_usage/tls_performance_testing.md

 4. Use 127.0.0.1 as the IP address for the other machine

-5. The test will begin, and results will be stored automatically
+5. The test will begin, and results will be stored and processed automatically

 ### Separate Server and Client Machine Testing
 When two machines are used for testing that are connected over a physical/virtual network, one machine will be configured as the server and the other as the client.
 Before starting, please ensure that both machines have the same server certificates and private keys stored in the `test_data/keys` directory.